grpc/proposal/A55-xds-stateful-session-affinity.md

       filter to add a new call element.

-* In the response path - if the filter was not skipped based on the RPC path - it should check if `upstreamAddress` is set (in the RPC context of this filter) and get the value.
-Also get the peer address for the RPC;
-  let’s call it `hostAddress` here.
+* In the response path - if the filter was not skipped based on the RPC path - get the value of `upstreamAddress`.
+Also get the peer address for the RPC; let’s call it `hostAddress` here.
 For example, in Java you get the peer address through the `Grpc.TRANSPORT_ATTR_REMOTE_ADDR` attribute of the current ClientCall.
 If `upstreamAddress` is not set or `upstreamAddress` and `hostAddress` are different, then create a cookie using our Cookie config